 We highlight the roles played by other people who helped the children during their time at Carrolup, and after the school closure when the children faced the adversities of living in a white-dominated society that considered them ‘inferior’.

-Our project will involve publication of a book, Aboriginal Child Artists of Carrolup, in 2019 and the production of a feature length documentary based on this Story.
+Our project will involve publication of a book, Connection: Aboriginal Child Artists Captivate Europe, in mid-2020.
+This book will appear as an eBook (Amazon) and iBook (Apple) to be read on mobiles, tablets and computers.
 In addition, we are developing this Storytelling, Education and Healing resource based on the Carrolup Story and its impact, as well as a grassroots engagement programme in local Noongar communities and further afield.

 We are grateful to those people helping us with this project, including Noelene White, the daughter of Carrolup teacher Noel White.
 She has provided us with access to treasured family items related to her family’s life at Carrolup Native Settlement.
 The project has been encouraged and inspired by Noongar people, including cultural leaders, and leading experts in the healing of trauma.